tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup.rst

 modify the behaviour before, during and after the propagation.
 The ones that are common to all dynamics types are described in more detail in the following pages:

+- **List of propagated bodies**: the names of the bodies for which the dynamics is to be propagated.
 - **Dependent variables**: which quantities to save as output, in addition to the states, described :ref:`here <dependent_variables>`.
 These settings are optional (none by default).
 - **Numerical integrator**: the solver used to create an approximate solution, described :ref:`here <integrator_setup>`.
 This setting is mandatory
 - **Termination conditions**: when to terminate the propagation, described :ref:`here <termination_settings>`.
 This setting is mandatory